Stuck between the parks of the Trossachs and Cairngorms, the region around Loch Tay Scotland and Glen Lyon Scotland is worth visiting.

-The falls are not really falls but ‘rapids’ on river Dochart, a succession of rocks on which the water crash.
+The falls are not really falls, but ‘rapids’ on river Dochart, a succession of rocks on which the water crashes.

 The flow of water reaching the Falls of Dochart can vary greatly.
-Sadly when I visited, I was mostly dry.
+Sadly, when I visited, it was mostly dry.

-So if you want to see the flow when it has rained, here is a video from youtube:
+So, if you want to see the flow when it has rained, here is a video on youtube.

-At the Eastern end of Loch Tay Scotland you can find the town of Kenmore.
+At the Eastern end of Loch Tay, you can find the town of Kenmore.
 It feels very peaceful and its ‘beach’ is a great place to enjoy a picnic.

 I drove by twice and was lucky to get an amazing light the second time: